 Truckers play an important role in the American economy and in all our daily lives.
 They carry freight from port to store, and everything from food to clothing and furniture made available for sale to the general public can only get there thanks to truck drivers hauling it there.
 While many truck drivers take the safety of themselves and others into consideration during the course of performing their job duties, other truckers may be negligent when it comes to ensuring safety, and that negligence can have terrible consequences.
 Speeding, driving under the influence, failure to stop—these are all acts of negligence that can lead to horrific multi-vehicle collisions and serious, even fatal, injuries.
-If you were hurt in a truck crash and want to discuss your legal options with a truck accident lawyer in Horsham, contact the Law Offices of Greg Prosmushkin, P.C. to get informed about your legal rights as an accident victim.
+If you were hurt in a truck crash and want to discuss your legal options with a truck accident lawyer, contact the Law Offices of Greg Prosmushkin, P.C. to get informed about your legal rights as an accident victim.

 Truck accident facts and statistics